 After 15 years of business ventures in different industries across different countries, I finally stumbled upon a money-making machine.
 Flatshares.

-Once we developed the capacity to double, even triple, returns on buy-to-let properties, I rocketed from a broke, wannabe businessman to an international entrepreneur.
-After 10 years of hard work, I found myself running offices across 2 continents and 4 countries, a 30 person strong workforce and an operation turning over a 7 figure annual profit.
+I went from a broke, wannabe businessman to an international entrepreneur with the capacity to double, even triple returns on buy-to-let properties.
+After a decade of hard work, I found myself running offices across two continents and four countries, with a 30-person workforce and an operation generating seven-figure annual profits.

-In the process much has been learnt about the UK judicial system, the nuisance of unwanted attention, the power of the media and the incompetence of the leftist bureaucrats.
+While I never proclaimed myself a saint, I was not about to fold to these leftists.
+So we fought, partly out of my own curiosity but also as a learning tool.
+In the process, I learned a lot about the UK judicial system, the nuisance of unwanted attention, the power of the media, and the incompetence of leftist bureaucrats.

 However, money talks.
-There was no point in continuing to waste our time and resources defending our model and its benefits whilst leaving our unique platform open to other competitors to replicate.
+There was no point in continuing to waste our time and resources defending our model and its benefits while leaving our unique platform open to competitors to replicate.

 If you have ever had to reason with a communist before, you will understand that in this instance, it was better to cut one's losses.
 Simply give them some breadcrumbs and keep moving forward.

 That is what we did.
 We adapted to the circumstances, restructured the business and the portfolio of properties, and sold it to investors while keeping the core business model.

 Thank God the council couldn’t set a precedent for future disputes.
 Imagine a world where people can't contract freely without the approval of the communist council.
 We took one for the team, and the whole UK can rest assured that Licenses to Occupy are a lawful and valid way to provide accommodation as long as certain boxes are ticked.